ericf1/ftwbot/README.md

 Join for our support server for updates about the bot!
 [Invite](https://discord.gg/Wu8wYvrSx4)

-As you may have noticed, the bot is currently down and I am working as much during my free time to be able to solve the current issue with my Instagram integration.
+As you may have noticed, the bot is currently down, and I am working as much during my free time to solve the current issue with my Instagram integration.
 Thank you so much for your patience.

 # FTWBot